GitauHarrison/notes/02_django/03_templates.md

 </html>
 ```

-The next step is to render this update template.
+The next step is to render this updated template.

 ```python
 # demo_project/blog_app/blog/view.py